Visibility network analysis of large-scale intermittency in convective surface layer turbulence: Results

 The similarity between $r$ and PDF-based statistics as a function of $-\zeta$ validates our metric, which is able to capture the main features of the underlying dynamics.
-However, NVGs can be further exploited to unveil non-trivial features of large-scale intermittency.
-For instance, while higher-order moments do not distinguish extreme events as peaks and pits, the NVGs can be used to isolate the intermittent behavior of positive and negative fluctuations via $r$ and $r_M$, respectively.
-In this regard, Fig. \ref{fig:assortat}(c) shows the ratio $r/r_{M}$ that characterizes the intermittency asymmetry between positive and negative fluctuations from a network perspective. \\For $T^{\prime}$ signals, $r/r_{M}$ decreases from the shear-dominated towards the buoyancy-dominated regime.
-Physically this indicates that, for strongly convective regimes ($-\zeta>1$), the mirrored signal is less intermittent (high $r_{M}$).
-Therefore, the intermittency in $T^{\prime}$ is dictated by positive fluctuations (i.e., peaks, $T^{\prime}>0$) than negative ones (i.e., pits, $T^{\prime}<0$).
-On the contrary, the ratio $r/r_{M}$ for the two velocity components remains almost constant and approximately equal to 1, suggesting a peak-pit symmetry of the signals for any $-\zeta$.
+On this note, the NVGs can be further used to assess whether the large-scale intermittency in the signal is related to the positive or negative fluctuations via studying the assortativity coefficients of the original ($r$) and mirrored ($r_{M}$) signals.
+Figure \ref{fig:assortat}e shows the ratio $r/r_{M}$ that characterises the asymmetry in large-scale intermittency between positive and negative fluctuations from a network perspective.
+For $T^{\prime}$ signals, $r/r_{M}$ decreases from the shear-dominated regime towards the buoyancy-dominated regime.
+Physically this indicates that, for highly-convective regimes ($-\zeta>1$), the mirrored signal is less intermittent, given that $r_{M}>r$ (see Fig. S1 in the supplementary material).
+Moreover, since the changes in $r_{M}$ with $-\zeta$ remain significantly less as compared to $r$ (see Fig. S1), the behaviour of $r⁄r_{M}$ tends to mimic the behaviour of $r$.
+Therefore, in highly-convective conditions the large-scale intermittency in $T^{\prime}$ is dictated by positive fluctuations (i.e., peaks, $T^{\prime}>0$) rather than the negative ones (i.e., pits, $T^{\prime}<0$).
+This finding is consistent with the fact that the PDFs of $T^{\prime}$ in the highly-convective conditions show a heavy tail towards the positive fluctuations, as evident from figure \ref{fig:assortat}c.
+Moreover, the ratio $r/r_{M}$ for the two velocity components remains almost constant and approximately equal to 1, suggesting a peak-pit symmetry of the signals for any $-\zeta$ in agreement with results shown in figure \ref{fig:assortat}a-b.
+It is worth remarking that, despite the aforementioned overall agreement, the NVGs are able to isolate the intermittent behaviour of positive and negative fluctuations, while higher-order moments do not distinguish extreme events as peaks and pits.
+For instance, the kurtosis (or any other even-order moment) does not distinguish between the positive and negative extreme events, while the skewness does not account for only extreme events but both small and large values in the signal.